 This site has lots of examples of creative arts projects, as well as links to other types of programs and activities related to art, disability and therapy that supports disabled people and their caregivers.

-Funds from MagsArts will be used to support artists and persons with disabilities, continuing Margaret's love of community, beauty and art.
+Funds from MagsArts will be used to support projects for children, artists and persons with disabilities, continuing Margaret's love of community, beauty and art.

 Nancy Smith Worthen, Maggie's mom

 Margaret(Maggie) Lucia Worthen, 31, died on Sunday, August 2, 2015 at her home in Somerset, Massachusetts, following a nine-year struggle with injuries from a brain-stem stroke.
 She was the daughter of Nancy Smith Worthen,of Providence, and Paul Endicott Worthen, of Tiverton, RI.
 Maggie graduated from Smith College in 2006,where she received a BA with honors in Spanish.
 Born and raised in Richmond, RI, Maggie was deeply committed to the care of animals.
 She worked at the South County Animal Rescue League and hoped to become a veterinarian.